It shouldn’t take too much effort to get our community to talk about breasts.

 Breast tissue (and everyone has breast tissue) changes with things like hormonal cycles and Hormone Replacement Therapy (HRT) in general, so if you’re on testosterone (even if you’ve had chest surgery), starting oestrogen, or on any kind of HRT, make sure you pay attention to your body as it changes.

-If you find a change (here are some things to look out for via the adorably named resource KnowYourLemons) it’s important to go to your doctor straight away.
+If you find a change it’s important to go to your doctor straight away.
 Don’t be scared to go get any changes checked out.
 Even if you need to get a biopsy, most lumps or abnormalities are not cancer.

 Self-checks and knowing your body (and your partner’s body, while you’re there) is excellent – but nothing beats a mammogram for early detection if you’re over 50.